'This Changes Everything': Piers Morgan, Bill O'Reilly, Joe Scarborough Take on Gun Control After Newtown

 Piers Morgan Confronts Man Who Wants to Deport Him on CNN Show (Video)

-Morgan in particular has railed against the lack of a sustained outcry at the string of recent shootings – at an Oregon shopping mall on Dec.
-11, at a July screening of The Dark Knight Rises in Aurora, Colo., and the 2011 shooting that killed six and gravely injured Arizona congresswoman Gabrielle Giffords.
-“The conspiracy of silence doesn’t just happen among politicians it also happened with many in the media,” Morgan tells THR.
-“The media has allowed this debate to be hijacked by the NRA and that’s not good enough."
+Morgan in particular has railed against the lack of a sustained outcry at the string of recent shootings -- at an Oregon shopping mall on Dec.
+11, at a July screening of The Dark Knight Rises in Aurora, Colo., and the 2011 shooting near Tucson, Ariz., that killed six and severely injured Arizona congresswoman Gabrielle Giffords.
+“The conspiracy of silence doesn’t just happen among politicians, it also happened with many in the media,” Morgan tells THR.
+“The media has allowed this debate to be hijacked by the NRA, and that’s not good enough."

 MSNBC's Lawrence O'Donnell took NRA president Wayne LaPierre to task on his show Dec.
 18, condemning the organization's position that guns like the semi-automatic AR-15 (used in Newtown and Aurora) are a Second Amendment right and characterizing them as "weapons of mass murder."

 Morgan will host a live town hall Dec.
-19, with Newark Mayor Cory Booker, former Pennsylvania Governor Tom Ridge, Tucson survivor Daniel Hernandez among others.
+19, with Cory Booker, mayor of Newark, N.J.; former Pennsylvania Gov. Tom Ridge; Tucson survivor Daniel Hernandez and others.

 But with few exceptions, it has been next to impossible to get Republican lawmakers or NRA supporters to agree to appear on TV.
 “I think the NRA-worshipping politicians who are afraid to go on television and talk about their positions are at this moment rethinking their positions,” says O’Donnell, who hosted The Last Word from Newtown on Dec.
 17.

-They ended up with Democratic West Virginia Senator Joe Manchin, who like Scarborough, has had a change of heart about gun control in the wake of Newtown.
-And David Gregory’s Meet the Press extended invitations “to all 31 pro-gun rights senators in the new congress to invite them on the program to share their views on the subject this morning,” he said on his program Dec.
+They ended up with Democratic Sen. Joe Manchin of West Virginia, who like Scarborough, has had a change of heart about gun control in the wake of Newtown.
+And David Gregory’s Meet the Press extended invitations “to all 31 pro-gun-rights senators in the new Congress to invite them on the program to share their views on the subject this morning,” he said on his program Dec.
 16. “We had no takers."